andtheWings/asphyxiation_mortality/README.md

 - Demographics of the SUID population
 - Comparative characteristics of census tracts that have or have not experienced a case of SUID
 - Mapping the incidence of SUID in census tracts
-- Predictive modeling of the number of SUID cases in each census tract
+- Predictive modeling of the number of SUID incidence

 Here is a walkthrough of the repo contents:
 - 00-abstract.rmd is the Abstract